qrvd/bottle/README.md

 Your users' data are stored as simple JSON files, in the `users/` folder.
-Commands can bd written in any programming language, but feel free to use the included Python library as seen in the example commands (`bot/commands`).
+Commands can bd written in any programming language, but feel free to use the included Python/JS libraries as seen in the example commands (`bot/commands`).

 It allows you to write very simple code.
 Here is the code for a simple "balance" command: